Korean, Edit

 ○ 2nd-1st.
 Platelets adsorb to collagen in connective tissue and physically block

 ○ 2nd-2nd.
-Secretion of substances that bind platelets to better bind nearby platelets
+Secretion of substances by bound platelets that promote the adhesion of nearby platelets

 drawing